 Slovenia was perhaps not the first destination the family wished to go to during a dark October week.
 The daughter would probably have preferred a little warmth and the husband would probably have preferred to see a big city.
-But after much discussion, the choice landed on a driving holiday in Slovenia with lots of nature, culture and history.
+But after much discussion, the choice landed on a road trip in Slovenia with lots of nature, culture and history.

 So what did we think of Slovenia?
 What are our quick and short reflections like this the day after we come home to Sweden again?